Closed And Open Adoptions In Louisiana

 The final step is legal finalization.
 After a birth mother selects your family, St. Elizabeth Foundation assists with court proceedings to make the adoption official.
 This process ensures all legal requirements are met, giving you the joy of officially welcoming your child into your family.

 It is important to note that agency adoption in Louisiana takes several months.
-In fact, the child has to be in the home for six months before they can apply for finalize the adoption.
+In fact, the child has to be in the home for six months before they can finalize the adoption.

 Emotional Readiness for Adoption